 The detailed schedule of the evaluation and the length of the assignment will be discussed with the evaluator prior to the assignment.
-The estimated duration of the assignment is up to 30 working days within tthree- months period through June - September 2015, including the international consultant's 10-day mission to Moldova.
+The estimated duration of the assignment is up to 30 working days within a three month period through June-September.